Oxel40/wxWebMap/actions.md

 # GitHub Actions in wxWebMap and other I-CONIC repositories
 Actions consists of workflows who intern defines what jobs/steps needs to be run.

+## Current status
+Currently is the repository `Oxel40/wxWebMap` has a working setup with github actions for building and creating releases.
+On each push to the master branch, wxWebMap will be built and packaged into a release for windows-release and windows-debug.
+On each pull request will the build be run for both windows-debug and windows-release as a check that needs to be passed in order to merge the pull request.

+Only some minor changes are needed (see [Steps to setup](#steps-to-setup)) to get these workflows to work with the official wxWebMap and potentially other repositories like API and studio.

+Adding Linux (Ubuntu) and MacOS is a trivial change to the build scripts, but some work is required to get these fully up and running (should only be a dependency issue for Linux, see bellow in [Notes](#notes)).

 ## Steps to setup

 1. Add buildPresets to `CMakePresets.json`
+2. Add `vcpkg.json`
-2. Copy workflow files found in `.github/workflows/` to the desired repository.
+3. Copy workflow files found in `.github/workflows/` to the desired repository.

 ### Build Presets
-As mentioned, buildPresets needs to be added to `CMakePresets.json` (used by `lukka/run-cmake` etc.).
+As mentioned, buildPresets needs to be added to `CMakePresets.json` (used by `lukka/run-cmake` etc. and if you run cmake from the terminal).
 This can (as in this case) be as simple as modifying the `CMakePresets.json` file like this:

 ```json
 {